Get Organized For Back To School

 Tackle Tomorrow Today

 While the urge to tumble into bed at the end of the day may be strong, take a few minutes to prep for the day ahead.
 Pack lunches in the evening, set the breakfast table, check that all paperwork has been completed, and review the next day’s carpool schedule.
-Remind your children to pack gym clothes, instruments, etc. (yes- this is THEIR job- not yours!)
+Remind your children to pack gym clothes, instruments, etc. (yes- these are THEIR jobs- not yours!)

 Deal with Dinner